ammar/regexp_parser/README.md

 ```

 #### Notes
   * The syntax argument is optional.
-It defaults to the version of the ruby
+It defaults to the version of the Ruby
     interpreter in use, as returned by RUBY_VERSION.

   * The lexer normalizes some tokens, as noted in the Syntax section above.